 Specifically relating to mesothelioma, Dr. Miller is studying the utilization of proteinomics for the diagnosis of malignant mesothelioma on the basis of analysis of pleural fluid in patients with significant asbestos exposure as well as the evaluation of hyperthermic pleural lavage for the treatment of malignant pleural effusions.

+Dr. Miller has been able to share his knowledge and experience through a variety of publications, while also working with other physicians and experts in the field through his various memberships.
 Dr. Miller has authored and co-authored a number of professional articles and abstracts.
 He also serves on the editorial board of the General Thoracic Surgery Education Project for the Thoracic Surgery Directors Association.

 During the past two decades of his career, Dr. Miller has held several professional and clinical positions.
 He co-directed the Lung Transplant Program at the University of Louisville Hospitals, also serving as Chief of General Thoracic Surgery.
 He was an associate professor of surgery at Mayo Medical School and the Emory University School of Medicine, where he was also the Kamal A. Mansour Professor of Thoracic Surgery and Chief of Thoracic Surgery.
 Dr. Miller also previously directed the Thoracic Oncology Program at Winship Cancer Institute.